On the cover: Rendering of Musica by WET Design

 Heart Gala

-Photos by Jessica McIntosh Photography
+Photos: Jessica McIntosh

-How About Dinner and a Movie?
+How About Dinner & A Movie?

 Text: Dave Mahanes